 - Shadows (2019) (Out of Print)

-#1 Victor Methos Books in Order: Series
+Victor Methos Other Series

 The Plague Trilogy combines Methos’s mystery thriller elements with dystopian science fiction.
 It begins when Dr. Samantha Bower of the Centers for Disease Control must investigate a lethal pathogen on the Hawaiian island of Oahu.
 What ensures is catastrophe on a global scale as Bower fights to uncover the truth, while her own life is on the line.